Southside Market & Barbeque: History

 The restaurant changed hands several times until Ernest and Rene Bracewell took over the establishment in 1968.
 In the 1970s, the amount of cayenne pepper used in the sausage was decreased for a milder flavor.
 The original version of the sausage is still sold at the meat market.
 In 1983, a fire was caused by a bottle rocket firework on the roof of the restaurant, which caused the Bracewells to consider relocating.
 It moved to a new location on U.S. Route 290 in 1992, after which some customers felt the quality decreased.

 Under Bryan Bracewell, who owned the restaurant as of 2017, the recipes were altered and updated.
 Both the quality of beef used at the restaurant and the cooking time for its brisket were increased.
 Various items such as pork steaks were also added to the menu.
 Bracewell briefly experimented with using different spice rubs but eventually switched back to the original recipe which called for salt and pepper.
 On average, the restaurant produces about 1 million pounds of sausage per month.
+The market ships meat to chain supermarkets such as H-E-B and Walmart.

 The restaurant opened a second location in Bastrop in 2014, a location in Austin in 2019, and then a location in Hutto in 2020.